JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/identity_and-access-management/configure-sso-integration.md

 - `group_names`: Dynamically assigns the user to the specified groups within JupiterOne.
   Use a comma to separate multiple group names (without spaces).

+J1 recommends that you use the `group_names` attribute if you are a large organization and require the synchronization of your usernames with J1 on a regular basis.

 **NOTE:** Provisioning users with a `group_names` attribute mapping is OPTIONAL.
 Users without `group_names` mapping are assigned to the **Users** group within your JupiterOne account by default.

 ## Okta Configuration